 - Outbreak control and response logistic challenges

 - Political factors in disease emergence and response

 - Public communication of outbreaks and emerging diseases

 - Vaccines and emergence of vaccine preventable diseases

 Authors with original research are encouraged to submit abstracts related to the above mentioned topics and related fields of investigation.
-After conclusion of the conference all accepted abstracts will be published in a supplement to the International Journal of Infectious Diseases (IJID).
+After the conclusion of the conference, high ranking abstracts will be published in a supplement to the International Journal of Infectious Diseases (IJID).

 This will allow the most timely and up-to-date abstracts to be presented at IMED.
 Now is the time to submit your abstracts.
-Accepted abstracts may be presented as posters during two dedicated poster sessions, and selected abstracts will be presented in four oral presentation sessions.
+Accepted abstracts may be presented as ePosters, and select abstracts will be presented as virtual oral presentations.

 - Authors are requested to submit abstracts in ENGLISH.

 - Abstracts must be submitted online.